Which of the following best describes the format of a single-step... | Study Prep in Pearson+

-Which of the following best describes the format of a single-step income statement for Hawkin for the month of December?
+Which of the following best describes the format of a single-step income statement when preparing it from a list of accounts?

 A